MindscapeHQ/raygun4node/README.md

         }
     });

+### Custom error objects

+By default Raygun4Node tries to convert unknown objects into a human readable string to help with grouping, this doens't always make sense.

+To disable it

+    var raygunClient = new raygun.Client().init({
+        apiKey: 'YOUR_KEY',
+        useHumanStringForObject: false
+    });

 ### Examples
 View a screencast on creating an app with Node.js and Express.js, then hooking up the error handling and sending them at [http://raygun.io/blog/2013/07/video-nodejs-error-handling-with-raygun/](http://raygun.io/blog/2013/07/video-nodejs-error-handling-with-raygun/)